Skip to main content

 2. Physical capacity: It is the sum of:

-• Metered physical capacity, after storage array data efficiencies, to store all instances and types of customer data, such as copies, mirrored copies, versions, clones.
+• Metered physical capacity, after storage array data efficiencies, to store all instances and types of customer data, such as copies, mirrored copies, versions, and clones.

 • Physical capacity used to store metadata and differential data of snapshots.